-The conservancy is a partnership between eleven member camps and over 800 Maasai landowners.
+The conservancy is a partnership between thirteen Tourism Partners and over 800 Maasai landowners.
 The aim is to be a world class conservancy with a long term commitment to benefit the environment, wildlife and community livelihoods through a strong tourism partnership.

 The Landowner Committee reports to all landowners for their final approval.
 Twice a year, full community meetings are held whereby all landowners are able to voice their opinion on the way forward.

 MNC realizes that the economic development and prosperity of landowners and local communities is inextricably linked to the conservancy’s ultimate success.

 MNC’s member camps have set up numerous projects, which highly benefit the local communities.
 They have established educational as well as health facilities with a focus on maternal and child disease, HIV/Aids, TB, malaria, and waterborne diseases.
 Several member camps are also supporting women’s empowerment enterprises, including the development of new income-generating activities, such as handicraft projects.